owenrumney/trivy-ls/README.md

 # trivy-ls

+> [!NOTE]
+> While I previously worked on Trivy and the official VS Code extension, this is not endorsed by or linked to Aqua Security or the Trivy OSS Team.
+The Language Server will drive whatever version of Trivy you have installed

 A [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) server for [Trivy](https://github.com/aquasecurity/trivy).
 It scans your workspace and reports misconfigurations, secrets and vulnerabilities as editor diagnostics, in any editor with an LSP client.

 Built on [go-lsp](https://github.com/owenrumney/go-lsp).